majkinetor/postgrest-test/README.md

 ## Run in Windows Sandbox

-The following screenshot is created in Windows Sandbox using the following command:
+Run everything in Windows Sandbox using the following command:

 ```ps1
 ib RunSandboxed